Before Onochie died, he and his wife had struggled to bring a child into this world after

 In all of his anger, Onochie was most angry at the church for how they treated single mothers and couples who were yet to have kids.
-Single mothers are not called to take pictures with the pair during weddings.
-Instead, there were special programs for women who had yet to find a partner, with a male instructor showing them the rubrics of getting a man and holding him spellbound.
+Single mothers were not included in pictures with the pair during weddings.
+Instead, there were special programs for women who were barren and yet to find a partner, with a male instructor showing them the rubrics of getting a man and holding him spellbound.
 Sometimes, it turned into a vigorous prayer session.

-The women without kids were often asked to stay behind after service, and their husbands had to camp in their cars or trek home.
-Often, Onochie would wonder why men are never asked to wait.
-Why were the women always burdened with the proof of conception?
+Often, Onochie would wonder why men were never asked to wait.
+Why the women were always only burdened with conception?
 He hated that the church was instrumental in exacting patriarchy on society.

-After a series of medical examinations, they had resigned from yearning for a child without spotting any flaw.
-“You’re both healthy and sound for a baby; the test results didn’t spot anything,” the doctors would say.
-“Eat Apples, Avocados, and Bananas to help facilitate your childbearing,” another doctor said to Onochie.
-“Tell God.
-Fast and pray.
-Join voluntary church units.
-Give your tithes.”
-Their pastors often said to the couples.
+After a series of medical examinations—without spotting any problem—they resigned from wanting children.
+“You’re both healthy and sound to have a baby; the test results didn’t spot anything wrong,” One Doctor said.
+“Eat Apples, Avocados, and Bananas to help facilitate your childbearing,” another doctor suggested.

 Onochie and Olaedo adhered to these nuggets.
-They felt that listening to the marriage veterans would help them reach their goals.
-Onochie joined the sanitation department while Olaedo sang in the choir.
-Her voice, when she sang, sounded like a voice enhanced by studio engineers who were looking to please their listeners with excessive soprano.
-They were diligent Christians who carried out their respective duties as if a promise of fertility was attached.
+They felt that listening to the marriage veterans would help them achieve their goals.
+Onochie joined the sanitation department in church, while Olaedo sang in the choir.
+Her voice—when she sang—sounded enhanced by studio engineers looking to please their listeners with excessive soprano.
+They performed their duties as though fertility was promised.

-Every time the conversation geared towards childbirth, he raged as if they had inserted a baton of fire into his asshole.
-He walked out of his Umunna one time because they had suggested adoption for him.
+Every time the conversation geared towards childbirth, he raged as if a baton of fire had been inserted into his asshole.

 Look, Oni, you will have to adopt a boy o.

+Olaedo loved children.
 She allowed her friends’ children to spend some weekends and mid-term breaks with her while she taught them phonetics and took them shopping.
-She treated them with utmost care and attention.
 The children would care deeply for her.
-They would cry louder than a mourning wife anytime their parents returned to fetch them.
-They would show their friends the new shoe their aunty Olaedo got them, the huge size of Milo and Peak milk she packaged for them as they left for school.
+They would cry louder than a mourning wife when their parents returned to fetch them.
+They would show their friends the new shoe Olaedo got them, the huge size of Milo and Peak milk she packaged for them as they left for school.

-She occasionally yearned for kids; even though she had gotten out of the yoke of expectancy, she accepted her fate as a helper.
-She would dream of having a chubby son with fat cheeks, thick hair, and a wonderful smile —the type that would plague her body with goosebumps.
+She occasionally yearned for kids; even though she had broken out of the yoke of expectancy, she accepted her fate as a helper.
+She would dream of having a chubby son with fat cheeks, thick hair, and a wonderful smile —the type to plague her body with goosebumps.
 She would dream of him disrupting her night with his cry like a siren, and she shut him up with her breast in his mouth.

-She would jerk up from sleep as if someone tickled her, and Onochie would wake up.
-He would predict the reason for her sudden wake and say nwuynem; it is well.
-I know the feeling; sometimes, I wish I had children running to hug me anytime I returned from the shop.
-We’ll be fine.
-They would kiss as if they wanted to enter each other’s face and have vigorous, toe-curling sex as if that would grant her fruitful pregnancy.
+She would jerk up from sleep as though someone had tickled her—and Onochie would wake up.
+He would know the reason for her sudden jerk and pat her back.
+They would kiss as if they wanted to enter each other’s face and have fuck toe-curlingly.

 One day, she threw up.
 She was confined at home, alone.
-After flushing her puke, she stared hard through the kitchen window at a mango tree with a yellow mango glowing in the middle of green leaves that swayed.
+After flushing her puke, she looked outside the kitchen window.
+A mango stood tall, with its branches dressed in green leaves.
+A ripe mango popped out glowingly, identifying itself among other unripe ones.
 A bird perched on a branch close to the glowing mango and took a swig.
-She snapped back to her reality and started wondering why she threw up.
-She had chewed a slice of pizza earlier on and saw its soggy form as she looked to the sink.
+She snapped back to reality and started pondering on what made her throw up.
+She had chewed a slice of pizza earlier on and saw it lay soggy inside the sink.
 She flushed.
-And flushed again and the stubborn puke that refused to leave went with the water as if something was underneath, pulling it.
+And flushed again until the sink was clean.

-Olaedo carefully walked back to the sofa with the thoughts in her head.
+Olaedo carefully walked back to the sofa with different thoughts in her head.
 She wondered why she vomited without prior sickness.
-She picked up her phone and left a WhatsApp message for Onochie, asking him when he’d return.
+She opened her phone and left a WhatsApp message for Onochie, asking him when he’d return.
 He had travelled to China to purchase goods for his business.
-He promised to not be away for long and to give her some Chinese goodies.
+He promised to not be away for long and promised her some Chinese goodies as well.
 She vomited again; this time, it became intermittent.
-She looked at the ceiling like a physicist staring at a standard model equation throughout the night.
-Her head shared features with the mathematics textbook — too many questions about why she was throwing up.
-She didn’t want to be pregnant again because she was tired of the betrayal that came with it.
-She understood betrayal as the result of hoping—the betrayal of losing her child six months into the pregnancy.
-People were already asking why the seeds of her stomach never seemed to germinate.
+She spent her night looking at the ceiling like a physicist staring at a standard model equation.
+Her head shared features with a mathematics textbook — too many questions asking why?.
+She scrunched her face at the thought of pregnancy.
+She was tired of the betrayal that came with it.

 Olaedo, where are you?
 Your husband is at the hospital, a voice said through her phone.